History of animation: Hearst's International Film Service

 Newspaper tycoon William Randolph Hearst founded International Film Service in 1916.
 Hearst lured most of Barré Studio's animators away, with Gregory La Cava becoming the head of the studio.
-They produced adaptations of many comic strips from Heart's newspapers in a rather limited fashion, giving just a little motion to the characters while mainly using the dialog balloons to deliver the story.
+They produced adaptations of many comic strips from Hearst's newspapers in a rather limited fashion, giving just a little motion to the characters while mainly using the dialog balloons to deliver the story.
 The most notable series is Krazy Kat, probably the first of many anthropomorphic cartoon cat characters and other talking animals.
 Before the studio stopped in 1918, it had employed some new talents, including Vernon Stallings, Ben Sharpsteen, Jack King, John Foster, Grim Natwick, Burt Gillett and Isadore Klein.

 Rotoscoping

 In 1915, Max Fleischer applied for a patent, which was granted in 1917, for a technique which became known as rotoscoping: the process of using live-action film recordings as a reference point to more easily create realistic animated movements.
 The technique was often used in the Out of the Inkwell series by John Bray Studios (and others).
 The series resulted from experimental rotoscoped images of Max's brother, Dave Fleischer, performing as a clown, which evolved into the character who would become known as Koko the Clown.